Start a Prismic project from scratch with React.js

 Now you're all set to start building your website with Prismic content management.
 Here are the next steps you need to take.

 First you'll need to model your pages, posts, events, etc. into your Custom Types.
 Refer to our documentation to learn more about constructing your Custom Types using our easy drag-n-drop builder.

 Query your documents

 After you've created and published some documents in your repository, you'll be able to query the API to retrieve your content.
 We provide explanations and plenty of examples of queries in the documentation.
 Start by learning more on the How to Query the API page.

 Integrate content into your templates

 The last step is to integrate the content into your templates.
-Helper functions are provided for each content field type to make integration as easy as possible.
-Check out the Templating documentation to learn more.
+Check out the Rendering documentation to learn more.